thomasduft/openiddict-ui/README.md

 http://localhost:4200
 ```

 You should see now the login screen.
+You can now login with the pre-configured administrator users account which is:

+- E-Mail: admin@openiddict.com
+- Password: Pass123$

 ## Using it